RazvanBerbece/cete-api/README.md

 [~] Audio Data Processing (~~metadata storage~~, audio data storage, retrieval from storage unit/s)

 # 2 Endpoints
+All REST requests carry a payload of type application/json.
 - GET ```https://cete-api.azurewebsites.net/api/v1/``` -> Get a sample resposne from the server stating the port it's listening on
 - POST ```https://cete-api.azurewebsites.net/api/v1/upload/audio``` -> Post an audio file to the endpoint to store it in the Azure storage
 - etc.